uwedaeumler/qr-code-scanner/README.md

 - First commissioning of the SIMATIC IOT2050: Remote access with Putty SSH Connection (login as root)
 - Working internet connection on the IOT2050

 In addition, the barcode scanner must now be connected to the IOT2050 via USB.
-The following command can be used to check whether the scanner is connected:
+The following command can be used to check if the scanner is connected:

     lsusb